Why should I worry about bleeding gums while brushing?

 How can gingivitis and gum disease be behind bleeding gums?

 The first step in preventing a buildup of plaque and tartar is to brush and floss – properly.
 Gingivitis is what you experience with the early stages of gum disease.
 This can lead to bleeding, soreness, and swollen gums.
 Gingivitis can progress into more serious diseases.

-The second, more serious stage of gum disease is periodontitis, which is an infection of the tissues and bones that connect your teeth and gums, and can eventually cause bone and tooth loss.
-Oftentimes progression to this point can lead to certain teeth having to be removed as a part of treatment.
+The second, more serious stage of gum disease is periodontitis, which is an infection of the tissues and bones that connect your teeth and gums and can eventually cause bone and tooth loss.
+Once gum disease has reached this stage, the treatment options often involve tooth extraction surgery.

 - Floss a minimum of once per day.
 Be sure to keep your floss somewhere highly visible, to help increase your likelihood of remembering to floss and protect your dental hygiene.